SovereignCloudStack/standards/Standards/scs-xxxx-v1-status-page-create-decision.md

   * for everything
   * for specific components

-* As a consumer of the status page, I'd like to subscribe to a RSS or atom feed
+* As a consumer of the status page, I'd like to subscribe to an RSS or atom feed

 * Allow for the ability to trigger webhooks upon certain events (to submit info to other systems via webhooks, e.g. chat/messenger)